WALTER SYKES GEORGE COLLECTION

 Himalayan Club Collection

-A special section of reference and rare books on Indian studies donated by Sayeed Bilgrami is called the Bilgrami Collection.
-It has about 700 books on history, travels, biography, literature, philosophy, religion, customs and folklore.
+The special section of reference and rare books on Indian studies, donated by Sayeed Bilgrami, is called the Bilgrami Collection.
+It consists of about 700 books on history, travel, biography, literature, philosophy, religion, customs and folklore.

 Walter Sykes George Collection

-The Library holds the precious collection of Walter Sykes George who was an English architect and worked in India during the first half of the 20th century.
+Walter Sykes George was an English architect who worked in India during the first half of the 20th century.
 He was part of the team of Sir Edwin Lutyens and Sir Herbert Baker who designed New Delhi, the new capital of India.
-Walter George and his colleagues helped to establish the first training facility for architects in North India and the Department of Architecture came into existence as part of the Delhi Polytechnic at Kashmiri Gate in 1942.
-He has been instrumental in designing the first theatre ‘Regal’ at Connaught Place, New Delhi and several other projects including Sujan Singh Park, Ambassador Hotel etc. The Library in collaboration with IGNCA has completed the documentation work developed on Excel sheet having 2356 objects in 30 packets which contains high resolution images including thumb nail images and their description.
-The collection has also been conserved and preserved in special boxes created for the purpose.
+Walter George and his colleagues helped to establish the first training facility for architects in north India, and the Department of Architecture came into existence as part of Delhi Polytechnic at Kashmere Gate in 1942.
+He was instrumental in designing the first theatre, ‘Regal’, at Connaught Place, and several other projects, including Sujan Singh Park, Ambassador Hotel, among others.
+Walter George’s precious collection has been conserved and preserved in special boxes created for the purpose.